DAVINTLAB/GenderViolence-DataVis-Python/README.md

 MARIA (**Mapping and Analysis of Risks and Insights on Abuse Against Women**) is a comprehensive ETL (Extract, Transform, Load) pipeline designed to process, analyze, and enrich public data on domestic violence.
 The goal is to provide a clear understanding of the dynamics of abuse against women, supporting informed decision-making, awareness campaigns, and public policy development.

 ### Data Sources
-1. **Call 180**: Open data provided by the Ministry of Human Rights and Citizenship in Brazil.
+1. **Call 180**: Open data provided by Brazil's Ministry of Human Rights and Citizenship.
-   - Period: 2014–2024 (excluding the 2019 balance sheet file, which contained consolidated summary data).
+   - Period: 2014–2024 (excluding the 2019 balance sheet file containing consolidated summary data).
    - Format: `.csv` files categorized by year/semester.
 2. **2022 Census Data**: Used for demographic analysis, including population size, education levels, race, and regional distribution.